railsuser2014/openobject-doc-book-en/source/features/bookstores.rst

 ===========

-Open ERP provides modules that configure automatically the system for a book store.
-It allow to manages books, authors, editors and suppliers.
+Open ERP provides modules that configure automatically the system for a book store company.
+It allows to manages books, authors, editors and suppliers.
-It manages barcodes and sales from the website, from a point of sale or by quotation or phone.
+It manages barcodes and sales from the website, from a point of sale, by quotation or phone.

 .. raw:: html